freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/k-d-tree.md

 ## Instructions
 <section id='instructions'>
-Write a function to perform a nearest neighbour search using k-d tree.
-The function takes two parameters: an array of k-dimensional points, and a single k-dimensional point whose nearest neighbour should be returned by the function.
+Write a function to perform a nearest neighbor search using k-d tree.
+The function takes two parameters: an array of k-dimensional points, and a single k-dimensional point whose nearest neighbor should be returned by the function.
 A k-dimensional point will be given as an array of k elements.
 </section>

 ## Tests